rancher/api-spec/spec/README.md

 ## Collections ##

 Collections are a special case of resource.
 They do not need to have an identifier attribute, and have a "data" array that contains an array of resources.

 Collection representations MUST have:
   - <code>type:</code> "collection"
+  - <code>resourceType:</code> The name of the primary schema type this collection holds.
   - <code>links:</code> A map with [links](#links) to:
     - <code>self:</code> The location of the resource itself.
     - <code>schema:</code> The location of the schema definition for this type (which is always "collection")
-    - <code>resourceSchema:</code> The location of the schema definition for the resources contained in the collection.
+    - <code>resourceSchema:</code> The location of the <code>resourceType</code> schema.
     - Any related resources/collections, as appropriate.
   - <code>data:</code> An array containing resource representations
     - This MUST always be present and be an array, even if there are 0 or 1 entries in it.

 And SHOULD have (when appropriate):
-  - <code>resourceTypes:</code> A map of the names of types that can be created in this collection &rarr; the URL for their schema.
+  - <code>createTypes:</code> A map of the names of types that can be created in this collection &rarr; the URL for their schema.
-    - This SHOULD be present if the collection can contain more than one type.
+    - This SHOULD be present only if a type other than <code>resourceType</code> can be created.
-    - Each resourceType should "extend" the type in the <code>resourceSchema</code> link to the "parent" type.
+    - Each entry SHOULD BE an "extension" the primary <code>resourceType</code>.
+It should have all the same fields and filters, plus additional info.
+    - If the primary <code>resourceType</code> can be created, it SHOULD also be present in the map.
   - <code>createDefaults:</code> A map of field names &rarr; their values.
     - This can be used to specify a context-specific default value for fields when the client is creating a new resource.
   - <code>actions:</code> A map of action names &rarr; the URL that can be requested to perform them.